-Hawaii Pacific Baptist Convention has 149 churches and missions and are affiliated with worshiping in 14 different languages (English, Japanese, Korean, Mandarin, Cantonese, Chuukese, Spanish, Vietnamese, Samoan, Tongan, Cambodian, Russian, Filipino and Laotian).
-Churches are located on 12 islands and one peninsula in the Pacific.
-Kauai, Oahu, Maui, Lanai, Molokai, Hawaii, Tutuila, Upalo, Guam, Saipan, Okinawa, Japan and Seoul, South Korea.
+The Hawaii Pacific Baptist Convention includes over 150 churches and missions worshiping in many different languages (English, Japanese, Korean, Mandarin, Cantonese, Chuukese, Spanish, Vietnamese, Samoan, Tongan, Cambodian, Russian, Filipino, Thai, and Laotian).
+Churches are located on 12 islands, one peninsula in the Pacific, and Thailand.
+Kauai, Oahu, Maui, Lanai, Molokai, Hawaii, Tutuila, Upalo, Guam, Saipan, Okinawa, Japan, Seoul, South Korea, and Thailand.
 Today, Hawaii is a mix of cultures and races.
 Strategically situated at the crossroads of the Pacific where East and West meet every day, Hawaii has been called the “Melting Pot” of the world.
 Baptists in Hawaii have a great heritage and reputation and must demonstrate the radiance of a living Christ to the mission field of the pacific.